 Saving the Configuration

-When finished, touch the Configuration Options button to save the
+When finished, click the Apply button to return to the TinyTERM

-the Connect button to save the configuration and connect immediately.
+ITX window.
+Or click the Connect button to connect immediately.
+This will end